FAKEMedia/Samizdat/README.md

 # Samizdat
 Documenting differences in media coverage of the war in Ukraine

-In the former Eastern Bloc where free speach was prohibited people used other methods.
+In the former Eastern Bloc where free speech was prohibited people used other methods.
 The underground grassroot movement of manual reproduction and distribution of text was called samizdat.

 As media no longer can report freely in Russia there are incredible differences in what is reported